aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isAscendSort() {#isAscendSort--}

 <b>@deprecated.</b> Please use the 'isAscendSort' property instead.
-Indicates whether the specified PivotTable field is autosorted ascending.
+Indicates whether the items of this pivot field is autosorted ascending.

 ```javascript
 isAscendSort() : boolean;